MACKPLan Latest News

 - All the references and evidence that have been used in the production of the MACK Plan.

-WDBC will now review the MACK Plan and then initiate, advertise and run a second 6 week period of formal consultation, known as Regulation 16.
-You will be able to provide your comments on the submitted Regulation 15 version of the MACK Plan as part of this consultation.
-On completion, the MACK Plan and any comments received will be sent by WDBC to an independent examiner for formal review.
-When any changes directed by the examiner have been incorporated to WDBC’s satisfaction, they will arrange for a local referendum on the plan at which we will all get the opportunity to vote.
+On completion of the Regulation 16 consultation the MACK Plan and any comments received will be sent by WDBC to an independent examiner for formal review.
+When any changes directed by the examiner have been incorporated to WDBC’s satisfaction, they will arrange for a local referendum on the plan at which time we will all get the opportunity to vote.
 If the plan is agreed by more than 50% of those who vote, the plan will come into force providing protection for our community’s future.

 This is the website of the Milton Abbot, Chillaton and Kelly Neighbourhood Planning Team, known as the MACKPlan team.